“

 Main Course: From Unfamiliar to Familiar

-The main course reconstructed the typical Taiwanese eating by serving multiple dishes for sharing.
-Every dish incorporated elements inspired by the food familiar to Germans into Taiwan traditional cookery.
-It provided links for both sides to learn about the cultural contexts from the ingredients they knew.
+The main course reinterpreted the essence of a typical Taiwanese meal by serving multiple shared dishes.
+Each dish incorporated elements inspired by foods familiar to Germans, blended with traditional Taiwanese culinary techniques.
+This approach created connections for both sides to explore cultural contexts through ingredients they recognized.

-The last dish Runbing introduced the regional and individual differences by its composition based on local flavours and personal tastes.
-Participants were asked to wrap runbings and passed to their neighbours.
-The seat arrangement ensured everyone would obtain the plate from an ethnic counterpart.
-Eaters described the tastes of runbings they received, while the preparers explained their recipes.
-Through exchanging and tasting, eaters absorbed their counterparts’ memories and interpretations of food.
+The final dish, Runbing (Taiwanese spring roll), highlighted regional and individual differences, as its composition was shaped by local flavors and personal tastes.
+Participants were invited to wrap their own runbings and pass them to their neighbors.
+The seating arrangement ensured that each person received a dish from someone of the other ethnic group.
+Diners described the flavors of the runbings they received, while the preparers explained their ingredient choices.
+Through this exchange of food and stories, participants absorbed each other’s culinary memories and cultural interpretations.

 Dessert: Feeling at Home